AdobeDocs/commerce-learn.en/help/cloud/storefront-options.md

 - Businesses and e-commerce leaders looking to enhance their online storefronts.
 - IT leaders, developers, and marketers.
-- Companies aiming to improve site performance, increase organic traffic, and provide personalized shopping experiences.
+- Companies aiming to improve site performance, increase organic traffic, as well as provide personalized shopping experiences.

 ## Video Content